Lightstreamer/Lightstreamer-kafka-connector/README.md

   <param name="map.sample-topic.to">sample-item</param>
   ```

-  This is the most straightforward scenario one may think of: every record published to the Kafka topic `sample-topic` will simply be routed to the Lighstreamer item `sample-item`.
+  This is the most straightforward scenario one may think of: every record published to the Kafka topic `sample-topic` will simply be routed to the Lightstreamer item `sample-item`.
 Therefore, messages will be immediately broadcasted as real-time updates to all clients subscribed to such an item.

 - _One To Many_